Homeschool Schedule Examples (By Age + Realistic Daily Plans)

 Done by 11:00

 Times are approximate.
-If a session ends early because the material was covered, stop.
-If a child is engaged and wants to keep going, follow that.
-The sequence matters more than the clock.
+If a session ends early, stop.
+If a child is engaged and wants to keep going, let it run.

 Ages 8–10

-Children in this range can sustain longer focus blocks and begin doing some work independently.
-Two to three hours of focused daily work covers the core subjects thoroughly.
-The quality of attention matters more than extending the session.
+Kids in this range can sustain longer focus blocks and start doing some work on their own.
+Two to three hours usually covers the core subjects.

 8:30 – Independent reading (20 min)